DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-26-reasons-for-rejection-iteration-3.md

 In the previous iteration, we put [uncommon questions on a separate page](/manage-teacher-training-applications/reasons-for-rejection-iteration-2/#step-3).
 But users were confused – they thought some categories were missing.

 If we combine the questions onto the first page
-Then users will not be confused and they'll be able to scan through all the categories more easily
+Then users will not be confused and they’ll be able to scan through all the categories more easily

 ### Move some safeguarding options into a new question about honesty and professionalism